 - Cucumber for garnish, finely diced

-Swirl the olive oil in a deep pan and saute the shallot or onions over a low heat.
-Add the cucumbers, vinegar, broth and oat bran and bring to a boil.
+Swirl the olive oil in a deep pan and saute the shallot or onions over low heat.
+Add the cucumbers, vinegar, broth, and oat bran and bring to a boil.
 Add the tarragon, turn down the heat and simmer for 15 – 20 minutes until the cucumbers are soft.
 Carefully put the soup in a blender or food processor and blend until smooth.
 Add salt and pepper to taste.
 Put the soup in the fridge to chill.
 When ready to serve whisk in the sour cream, ladle into individual bowls and garnish with parsley and chopped cucumber.